 CP: Some of it depends on the current therapy alliance and relationship.
 For example, I’m much more likely early on in a therapy relationship to do interactive writing or some behavioral experiments that are short and in-the-moment.
 I think to do psychodrama or a two-chair technique, I need to have a much better therapy relationship; a lot more trust.
 So that would be one thing, the level of the relationship.
 The second thing would be the client’s issues.
 People might have beliefs like, “If I don’t feel motivated, I can’t do something.” or “If I don’t have much energy, then it’s not possible for me to do something.”

 You could talk to death about those beliefs, but usually you can break through them within a matter of minutes just by doing an experiment.
 So, if someone has a belief that is testable in that moment, rather than talk about it, I would just test it out right then and there.
-For example, with someone who is depressed who says, “I don’t have energy.
+For example, someone who is depressed who says, “I don’t have energy.
 I can’t do things.”
 I might ask them, “What’s your energy level right now?”
 And, if they say, “It’s quite low,” I’ll be quite happy, because then I’ll say, “Well, let’s stand up for a moment and walk over here and look at this picture and talk about it for a minute.”
 Then I will do some kind of interaction with them for a few minutes and say, “I’m curious, what’s your energy level now?”
 And from that kind of experiment, it’s not just the doing of the action, but it’s the debriefing of it.
-I’ve tried to hone over the years a skill of using dialogue about experience to guide client discovery.
+I’ve tried to hone over the years skill of using a dialogue about the experience to guide client discovery.
 If they say their energy is higher, I’ll say, “Well, that’s interesting…we started out with you telling me if you didn’t have much energy, that you couldn’t do things.
 You didn’t have a lot of energy and yet you were able to do this.
 What do you think explains that?”
 I’ll ask them a series of questions and we write down a summary of what they learned and their observations.
 Then, I’ll ask them to reflect on that and I’ll say, “I wonder, is there a way you could use these ideas to help yourself this week?”
-If there’s anxiety, or if I’m wanting people to envision something positive that doesn’t yet exist in their life, then I’m more likely to use imagery because imagery is powerful in terms of helping people imagine new things they aren’t quite confident can exist.
+If there’s anxiety, or if I’m wanting people to envision something positive that doesn’t yet exist in their life, then I’m more likely to use imagery because the imagery is powerful in terms of helping people imagine new things they aren’t quite confident can exist.
 I might also use imagery if I want people to go out in the world and practice something.
 We know from research that imagery practice increases the likelihood that people will go out and follow through and do something.
 It turns out that people think in imagery almost all of the time.
 I think in the decades ahead, an important part of examining cognition will be looking at imagery.
-Now, if we’re looking at imagery in terms of crafting some kind of change, for example, a new behavior, then I’m going to ask the person, “How would you like to be?
+Now, if we’re looking at the imagery in terms of crafting some kind of change, for example, a new behavior, then I’m going to ask the person, “How would you like to be?
 What would you like to do?
 Let’s take a few minutes and have you imagine what that might look like.”
 Then I’ll have them imagine what they might be doing, and I’ll try to direct their awareness to different parts of that experience.
 “What does that feel like in your body?
 What emotions are you feeling?”
 I get people to make more careful observations, and to draw into their attention, multiple aspects of their experience.

 Sometimes if I’m working with personality disorders and more chronic conditions, I’ll have people develop an image of what they wish their life was like, or what they wish they were like.
 And then I’ll have them do similar things, where they can imagine scenarios.
 I ask them, “How does that feel physically?”
 Where do you feel that in your body?
 What emotions are you experiencing?
 What metaphors and additional images come to mind as you begin to enact this?”
 I think imagery is so wonderful and rich because it includes every aspect of experience within it.